 The Digital Strategy will form the strategic framework for the digital evolution of the MK&G over the next years.
 It is designed to provide guidance for internal developments, define the public position of the museum, and set out initial measures to be taken.
 The strategy paper is a “living document” that formulates an overarching vision and will continually evolve.

 Climate change and the associated obligation to act sustainably affect all of us.
 With this in mind, the MK&G is a member of the Action Network Sustainability in Culture and Media ("Aktionsnetzwerk Nachhaltigkeit in Kultur und Medien").
 Under the project title "Eleven to Zero" the MK&G, together with other Hamburg museums, examines all processes of museum operations for their environmental impact in order to then systematically reduce the museum's ecological footprint.

 Programmatically, sustainability has long been a regular topic at the MK&G. The "Freiraum" serves as a model for the transformation to an open and inclusive institution; and past exhibitions have repeatedly reflected critically on the global consumer industry and supplemented it with visions for a more sustainable future.

 Senator Dr. Carsten Brosda (Chairman)

-Culture Senator of the Free Hanseatic City of Hamburg
+Minister of Culture and Media of the Free and Hanseatic City of Hamburg

 Thomas Delissen (Vice-Chairman)

-Culture Department of the Free Hanseatic City of Hamburg
+Finance Department of the Free and Hanseatic City of Hamburg

 Dr. Sebastian Giesen